Ashley Brewer: Career

 After graduating from USC, Brewer became a college football sideline reporter for Cox 7 Arizona.
 She then became the weekend sports anchor at KGUN-TV in Tucson, Arizona.
 She was the weekend sports anchor and reporter at KABC-TV in Los Angeles, where she started as an intern in college.
 She was hired by ESPN in 2020.
 She made her SportsCenter debut on September 28, 2020.
 She also has worked on pre- and post-game shows and co-hosted ESPN Radio shows.
 Before joining ESPN, she was a part of the broadcast team on The Bachelor Winter Games show on ABC.
 Her duties included covering MMA and being a presenter for the 2022 NHL Awards.

 On August 17, 2021, ESPN transferred Brewer back to Los Angeles, where she co-anchored the 1:00 a.m.
 ET (10:00 p.m.
 PT) edition of SportsCenter.

 On June 30, 2023, Brewer was laid off by ESPN in a round of cost cuts of its public-facing commentators.

 Personal life

 Brewer's oldest brother Charles was a right-handed pitcher for the Arizona Diamondbacks.
 Her brother Chase played baseball at UCLA and her younger brother Connor is a former quarterback for the University of Virginia.
-Her younger sister Abby played sand volleyball at USC.
+Her younger sister Abby played beach volleyball at USC.
 Ashley's mother Deborah Pyburn Brewer was a news anchor for the CBS station in Phoenix for almost ten years.
 In July 2023, Ashley Brewer married NBA player Frank Kaminsky.
-The couple had dated since 2022.
+They have one son together.
+She is a Christian.